p0nce/life-idioms/articles/What DPDR feels like.md

 The person experiencing DPDR see its personnality structure dissolved, because _every other thought concept was also dissolved_.
 They were broke down to their constitutive components, without the story-teller that makes them united.

 In a way, personnality is a comforting **bubble** that sustain that meaning creation.
 It insulates from tons of raw, meaningless events that do not sustain the personal narrative.
 The Ego has a good User Experience that simplifies life for us.
+As far as I'm concerned, it is definately a Good Thing.

 ## Art

 Music, films, and museums can give a lot more impression than usual.
 I would typically feel way more connection to music in this state.
-This is definately a positive, you get to find profoundness in pretty average things. :)
+This is definately a positive, as you get to find profoundness in pretty average things. :)

 ## When DPDR disappears